 (2) In subplot B, measuring 10 m x 50 m, data were collected on all tree samples with a diameter at breast height > 5 cm and < 30 cm.

 (3) In subplot C, measuring 0.5 m x 0.5 m, all vegetation growing within subplot C was cut, including seedling-stage vegetation measuring < 5 cm, shrubs, grasses, or other herbs.
 The stems and leaves were separated and placed in plastic bags.
-Each leaf and wood sample was then weighed.
+Each leaf and wood sample were then weighed.

 2.4.
 Data Analysis